FG dismisses ADC’s criticism of Tinubu’s diplomatic appointments

-The Federal Government has dismissed recent criticisms by the African Democratic Congress (ADC) over the pace of ambassadorial appointments and Nigeria’s foreign representation, describing the remarks as alarmist, politically motivated, and fundamentally misinformed.
+Abuja—The Federal Government has dismissed recent criticisms by African Democratic Congress, ADC, over the pace of ambassadorial appointments and Nigeria’s foreign representation, describing the remarks as alarmist, politically motivated and fundamentally misinformed.

-In a statement signed by Special Assistant on Media and Communications Strategy to the Minister of Foreign Affairs, Alkasim Abdulkadir, on Tuesday, the Ministry said Nigeria remains effectively represented across all missions by seasoned diplomats and experienced chargés d’affaires who continue to promote national interests abroad.
+In a statement by Special Assistant on Media and Communications Strategy to the Minister of Foreign Affairs, Alkasim Abdulkadir, yesterday, the ministry said Nigeria remained effectively represented across all missions by seasoned diplomats and experienced chargés d’affaires who continued to promote national interests abroad.

-The Ministry noted that President Bola Tinubu remains committed to building a professional diplomatic corps that reflects national priorities and global realities.
+The ministry noted that President Bola Tinubu remained committed to building a professional diplomatic corps that reflected national priorities and global realities.

-It also pointed to recent high-level engagements by the Minister of Foreign Affairs, Ambassador Yusuf Maitama Tuggar, including strategic meetings with counterparts from the U.S., UK, Germany, China, Japan, and Egypt, as well as Nigeria’s active participation in multilateral forums such as BRICS, the African Union, and ECOWAS.
+It also pointed to recent high-level engagements by the Minister of Foreign Affairs, Ambassador Yusuf Tuggar, including strategic meetings with counterparts from the US, UK, Germany, China, Japan and Egypt, as well as Nigeria’s active participation in multilateral forums, such as BRICS, African Union and ECOWAS.

-The statement in parts, “The appointment of ambassadors is a sovereign function, not a matter to be rushed for political convenience or partisan appeasement.
+The statement read: “The appointment of ambassadors is a sovereign function, not a matter to be rushed for political convenience or partisan appeasement.

 “President Tinubu, in line with his Renewed Hope Agenda, is committed to reforming the foreign service architecture to ensure that future postings are driven by merit, competence, national interest, and strategic alignment; not patronage or expediency.